-If automatic reversal system override is active, the window will not reverse automatically.
+If obstacle detection override is activated, the window will not reverse automatically.
 You or others could be injured and the window could be damaged.
-Before using automatic reversal system override, make sure that all people and obstructions are clear of the window path.
+Before you use obstacle detection override, make sure that all people and obstructions are clear of the window path.

-When the engine is on, override the automatic reversal system by pulling and holding the window switch if conditions prevent it from closing.
+The window can be closed by holding the window switch in the up position if conditions prevent it from express closing.